datho7561/Fourseal/README.md

     * Once you have done this, the game should have launched.
 Have fun!

 ## FAQ
-__Q:__ Why am I an oddly-shaped shrubbery?

-__A:__ You are, in fact, not a shrubbery, but a poorly drawn jubejube.

-__Q:__ Why, then, am I a jubejube?
+__Q:__ Why am I a jubejube?

 __A:__ Many of the images in the game are placeholders.
 I have worked on the back end of animating the characters, but haven't put in the time to create all the images needed to animate the characters.
 I expect that this will take some time for me to get around to.

 ## DEVELOPMENT

 This game is currently incredibly rough around the edges:
-* It probably contains bugs and exploits
+* It contains bugs and exploits
+    * Because directional isn't implemented yet, you can stand on the obelisk and hold attack
 * It is very lacking in visual effects
 * The HUD leaves a lot to be desired
-* Many things described in the source code are not implemented or only partially implemented
+* There are files of code which are written butuntested and not implemented in the main game

 I currently intend to be working on it in my spare time for fun.
 I will do my best to push or release stable versions of this game when it gets to that stage.

 If you are interested in what I have planned, please see `Decisions.txt` file or the `TODO:` notes scattered throughout the src.

+## CURRENT BARRIERS FOR DEVELOPMENT

+These are the issues I'm facing and why currently (20 Jan, 2019) I feel an inhibition to work on this at the moment.

+ * The core concept isn't as fun as I expected it to be, at least with the features that are available now
+    * I think fleshing out the special attacks, adding directional attacking, and adding better maps might help with this, but I'm not entirely sure
+ * I don't have sufficient time or skill to complete the character pixel art
+ * I need to redesign the main file in order to make it more maintainable
+     * This means spending a decent amount of time planning how to do this
+     * I will have to do a refactor, which will take a decent amount of coding
+     * This is also necessary in order to make a better menu system and configurable matches (i.e. different maps)
+ * I need to implement a good pathfinding algorithm for the enemies
+     * I have read a bit about A* with path smoothing and Theta* but need to read more in order to understand them and implement them
+ * I need to make a custom key mapping system and figure out the default mappings for up to 4 players

 ## MAP FILES